Paul Goldschmidt Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in MLB.
+- The Pirates pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates have a 4.58 team ERA that ranks 21st across all league pitching staffs.
+- The Pirates' 4.55 team ERA ranks 21st across all league pitching staffs.

-- Pirates pitchers combine to allow the ninth-fewest home runs in baseball (138 total, 1.1 per game).
+- The Pirates allow the ninth-fewest home runs in baseball (139 total, 1.1 per game).

-- In his last appearance on Tuesday against the New York Mets, the lefty went 5 1/3 innings, giving up one earned run while surrendering four hits.
+- The right-hander's most recent appearance was on Wednesday against the New York Mets, when he tossed four innings, surrendering four earned runs while giving up five hits.

-- In 11 games this season, the 26-year-old has put up an ERA of 4.86, with 6.4 strikeouts per nine innings.
-Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.